FinEval: A Chinese Financial Domain Knowledge Evaluation Benchmark for Large Language Models: Experiments

 \subsection{Models}

-To achieve a comprehensive understanding of the state of LLMs in the context of the Chinese language, we conducted an evaluation of 27 high-performing LLMs that can process Chinese input.
-The evaluation encompasses various organizations, as depicted in Table \ref{tab:model-overview}.
+To achieve a comprehensive understanding of the state of LLMs in the context of the Chinese language, we conducted an evaluation of 19 high-performing LLMs that can process Chinese input.
+The detailed information about the large models participating in the evaluation can be found in Appendix \ref{sec: models overview}.

-\paragraph{OpenAI:} ChatGPT (GPT-3.5-turbo) is the most capable and cost effective model in the GPT-3.5 family is which can understand and generate natural language or code and work well for traditional completions tasks as well.
-GPT-4~\citep{openai2023gpt4} is one of the most powerful variants of the GPT model.
-It has undergone pre-training, instruction tuning, and reinforcement learning from human feedback (RLHF, \cite{ouyang2022training}).

-\paragraph{Aquila:} Aquila-7B~\citep{aquila} inherits the architectural design advantages of GPT-3 and LLaMA.
-AquilaChat-7B~\citep{aquila} is fine-tuned and reinforced based on the former.

-\paragraph{Baichuan:} Baichuan-7B~\citep{baichuan-7b} is based on Transformer architecture, supporting both Chinese and English with a context window length of 4096.
-Baichuan-13B-Chat is the aligned version, based on the pre-trained Baichuan-13B-Base model~\citep{baichuan-13b}.